 - Consumer and B2B SEPA Direct Debit schemes available

-ING currently offers SEPA Direct Debit initiation in 12 countries in the SEPA area: Austria, Belgium, Czech Republic, France, Germany, Hungary, Italy, Luxembourg, the Netherlands, Portugal, Slovakia and Spain.
+ING currently offers SEPA Direct Debit initiation in 13 countries in the SEPA area: Austria, Belgium, Czech Republic, France, Germany, Hungary, Italy, Luxembourg, the Netherlands, Portugal, Slovakia, Spain and Switzerland.
 SEPA Direct Debit enables businesses to collect money in the SEPA area from a single country and a single account.
 SEPA Direct Debit is a cost-effective and efficient product that allows the creditor to easily manage and predict his or her liquidity position.
 There are two different types of SEPA Direct Debit schemes available: the SEPA Direct Debit Core for collections from consumers and businesses, and Business-to-Business (B2B) for collections solely from businesses.
 The initiation XML format for SEPA Direct Debit is a standardised format, that can differ between countries and banks.

 Looking for something specific?